alex028502/snakes-and-ladders/readme.md

 ### Javascript Glue

-All the gluing together, mutating, generating random numbers.. messy stuff.. is done [here](src/index.js) in javascript.
+All the glueing together, mutating, generating random numbers.. messy stuff.. is done [here](src/index.js) in javascript.

 [These functions](./src/engine/convert.cljs) convert arrays, objects, and